 Download maps for the public transport and tourist spots before you leave, as the public transport can be complex and hard to navigate in large cities like New York or Los Angeles.
 We recommend Maps.me, which works both offline and online.
 Google Maps also allows you to save maps to your device so you can access them offline to save on data roaming.

 We see a lot of claims for lost items that have been accidentally left behind in taxis or on public transport.
 A good way to avoid this is to always check your seat whenever you get out of your taxi, or off the bus or train.
 If you’re waiting at a terminal or station, it also pays to check your seat when you get up to leave, just to make sure you haven’t left anything behind.

 Five minutes before you disembark, do a check for all your important items – keys, wallet, passport, phone – to make sure they’re all where they should be.
 Keeping your bag zipped up is also important!

 Remember, it’s illegal to drive an uninsured vehicle in the USA, so you’ll need to take out full vehicle insurance with the car rental company.
-If you do need to make a claim, we can pay the excess.
-TravelCare provides up to $5,000 to cover vehicle insurance excess, so be careful if you’re renting an expensive or exotic car as the insurance excess on those can be very high.
+Be careful if you’re renting an expensive or exotic car as the insurance excess on those can be very high.

 Delays are a common problem in the USA, particularly at very busy airports like LAX in Los Angeles and JFK in New York.
 It’s common for claims to come through for missed flights due to delays getting through customs or security.
 Remember, even for connecting flights you will have to go through security screening and often walk long distances to get to different parts of the terminal, so always allow plenty of extra time for this.